 Surprisingly for a city with such a strong industrial heritage, Sheffield has a reputation for being England’s greenest city.
 Visitors to Sheffield will discover a tree filled town with public parks and gardens, woodlands and plenty of national park land.
 With more than a third of Sheffield overlapping the stunning Peak District National Park, the city is an excellent destination for hikers and nature lovers.

 Sheffield is a pedestrian-friendly city making it easy to get around on foot.
 Many sites are within walking distance, too.

-However, the city is also served by a tram network called Supertram, which offers routes covering 29km (18 miles) of the city including universities, the Cathedral, sports arenas and many other popular entertainment venues.
+However, the city is also served by a tram network called Supertram, which offers routes covering 18 miles (29 km) of the city including universities, the Cathedral, sports arenas and many other popular entertainment venues.